Tip #5: Win (And Lose) As A Team

 - Move players around.
 The coach should rotate positions so that everyone on the team has an opportunity to be in active positions.
 This will help your child — and the other players — to use excess energy well and possibly to learn a new skill.

 - Manage excitement.
-Children with ADD often get caught up in the action of the game, forgetting about strategy and teamwork.
+Children with ADHD often get caught up in the action of the game, forgetting about strategy and teamwork.
 Awareness of this will help the coach help your child focus.

 - Keep ’em busy.
 Your child should have a job to do while waiting on the bench or during downtimes: assisting scorekeepers, keeping equipment in order, anything that will hold her interest.